-SFS511.
-MEDIEVAL LATIN.
-This course provides a basic introduction to the Latin language as used in the medieval period.
+SFS 511.
+Medieval Latin This course provides a basic introduction to the Latin language as used in the medieval period.
 While it is primarily intended to give students a basic reading knowledge, it also introduces the particular usages of medieval, as distinct from classical, Latin.
 Foundational and influential medieval texts are used to introduce syntax, structure and morphology.
-2 credits.
-PREREQUISITE: Permission of the instructor is required.
+Prerequisite: Permission of instructor required.
+(2 credits)